Putting Members’ Interests First: insurance reforms

 WHAT ARE THE CHANGES?

-Since 1 October 2012, everyone with a MySuper account has been automatically opted into Death and Total and Permanent Disability Insurance as part of the Federal Government’s Stronger Super reforms.
+Since 1 October 2012, everyone with a MySuper account has been automatically opted into Death and Total and Permanent Disablement Insurance as part of the Federal Government’s Stronger Super reforms.
 This was introduced to tackle the problem of many Australians not having suitable cover in the case of injury, serious illness or death.
 Insurance inside super gives people like yourself peace of mind knowing that if the worst were to happen you have some protection in place

 In September 2019, the Federal Government passed legislation to support its Putting Members’ Interests First (PMIF) reforms.
 These changes follow the Protecting Your Super Package (PYS) reforms which came into effect on 1 July 2019.